This article is intended for people who plan to develop their IT product, but don’t yet know what kind of specialists they need.

 - Back-end developers focus on the site part users don’t see.
 Using algorithms they make the website individual for every user;

-- A specialist that creates both Front-end and Back-End parts is called a Full-stack developer.
+- A specialist who creates both Front-end and Back-End parts is called a Full-stack developer.

 Amazon.com – online store;